-We continued our self-guided tour to the another one of Anguilla’s historic villages, Old Valley.
-There we saw Anguilla’s oldest building, the island’s first hospital, and the Old Valley well.
+We continue our self-guided tour to another of Anguilla’s historic villages, Old Valley.
+There we see Anguilla’s oldest building, the island’s first hospital, and the Old Valley well.
 We even saw the ruins of the old courthouse and jail up on Crocus Hill.
 The location has a beautiful view all the way across to St. Marteen.
-However, for those prisoners who did not escape, the cells below were dark and humid and often drove their occupants to insanity.
+However, for those prisoners who didn’t escape, the cells below are dark and humid and often drove their occupants to insanity.

-We found ourselves headed back toward Sandy Ground and the Pumphouse which is part of the tour according to the Heritage Trail brochure.
+We find ourselves headed back toward Sandy Ground and the Pumphouse which is part of the tour according to the Heritage Trail brochure.
 Now, why are the forces trying to get us to go back to that place?
 I gave those fuckers $100 and only drank probably $50 worth if that much, then I had to fight my way out of the joint.
-Instead, we moved on and took a few pictures of the Wallblake house, which was once the economic center of the island.
-The house has been there since the late 18th century when it functioned as a plantation and has since been restored.
-We weren’t able to tour it, much to Butterfly’s dismay, because it was closed and you had to have advanced notice for tours.
-Sorry, Baby.
+No, we shall not be visiting that particular haunt.

-After visiting the last stop on the Heritage Trail—the Cotton Factory, which now housed a realtor’s office upstairs and The Stone Cellar Art Gallery downstairs—we went in search of sustenance since it was well into the dinnertime hour.
-As we are making our way back down to the West end, Butterfly demands that we stay the course on the main road as something has caught her eye several feet in the distance and she was told by the curator at the museum not to miss it.
+After visiting the last stop on the Heritage Trail—the Cotton Factory, which now housed a realtor’s office upstairs and The Stone Cellar Art Gallery downstairs—we go in search of sustenance since it’s well into the dinnertime hour.
+As we’re making our way back down to the West end, Butterfly demands that we stay the course on the main road as something has caught her eye several feet in the distance and she was told by the curator at the museum not to miss it.
 We pull by the side of the road because, for some strange reason, Butterfly simply must get a picture of the famous pink cottage… with the goat.
-There is absolutely nothing special about this building.
+There’s absolutely nothing special about this building.
 It’s just a little charming Caribbean cottage… with a goat.
 That’s it.

-For once, we decided on cuisine that we could get in the States, in this case… Italian.
-We had dinner at a restaurant called Trattoria Tramonto, which was very close to the villa.
-However, once we got there, we discovered that this is not an Italian restaurant altogether.
+For once, we decide on cuisine that we could get in the States, in this case… Italian.
+We have dinner at a restaurant called Trattoria Tramonto, which is very close to the villa.
+However, once we get there, we discover that this isn’t an Italian restaurant altogether.
 It’s more of an Italian and Caribbean mix.
-I don’t think anyone was particularly disappointed by this discovery, although we did expect an Italian restaurant.
-The food was very good and the restaurant sat right on the beach.
+I don’t think anyone is particularly disappointed by this discovery, although we did expect an Italian restaurant.
+The food is very good, and the restaurant sits right on the beach.

-While we munch family style on Prosciutto di Parma & Melon, Antipasto, Half Moons Mozzarella & Ricotta Ravioli in a Shrimp Sauce, Lobster filled ravioli in a cream and white truffle sauce, Penne in a Tomato and Basil Sauce, Grilled Yellow fin Tuna Filet with Rosti & Caramelized Onions, Lamb & Vegetable Rolle in a Merlot Sauce with sliced herb potatoes, and Sautéed Saffron Crayfish Tails, we all talk about the trip so far and what we plan on doing when we get back to Seattle.
-My part of this conversation was pretty pointless because everyone pretty much knew what I’ll be doing.
+While we munch family style on prosciutto di Parma & melon, antipasto, half-moon mozzarella & ricotta ravioli in a shrimp sauce, lobster filled ravioli in a cream and white truffle sauce, penne in a tomato and basil sauce, grilled yellow fin tuna filet with Rosti & caramelized onions, lamb & vegetable rolle in a Merlot sauce with sliced herb potatoes, and Sautéed Saffron Crayfish Tails, we all talk about the trip so far and what we plan to do when we return to Seattle.
+My part of this conversation is pretty pointless because everyone pretty much knows what I’ll be doing.
 I think the conversation is more to find out what the Taylors’ plans are and where Butterfly’s head is.

 “I don’t know, Chuck,” she says, putting her fork down and sipping her wine.
 “I want to believe that I can still do my job.
 All I can really do is try, but if someone comes in with a kidnapping issue, I don’t know how effective I’m going to be.”
 Eat, Butterfly.

 “I can understand that.
-It must be scary having to counsel other people when you are fighting demons of your own,” he adds, and Butterfly’s face starts to turn a little pale.
+It must be scary having to counsel other people when you’re fighting demons of your own,” he adds, and Butterfly’s face starts to turn a little pale.
 It’s time to change the course of this conversation.
 I take Butterfly’s hand and kiss it gently.